bnguyen1994/LoFiPassGen/README.md

   * If one string is longer than the other, the program will repeat the shorter string.
   * If the new ASCII value exceeds a value on the ASCII table, it will back wrap around +32
   * Generates the same password every time if both strings are the same.

-## Security
-* Inspired by other password managers but worried about the issue about intercepted packets containing password hashes if transmitting to an online storage or requiring a logon.
-* Since not stored in local either so a stolen phone will not result in lost passwords
-* Algorithm inspired by a one-time pad cipher, except taking it one step further by not saving a rule set.

 ## TO DO
 * Strengthen the algorithm